-Consider where you’re going and what activities you plan to enjoy.
+Consider where you’re going and what activities you’ll enjoy while you’re there.
 Nothing ruins a good trip to the lake than forgetting the swimsuits.
-For spring and summer trips, pack one lightweight jacket per person and supplement with clothing that can be layered in case of cooler weather in the evening.
+For spring and summer trips, pack one lightweight jacket per person and supplement it with clothing that can be layered in case of cooler weather in the evening.

 Choose comfortable items that can be mixed and matched to create longevity from a limited wardrobe.
 For longer trips, don’t forget that many campgrounds have laundry facilities.
-This will allow you to reduce the amount of clothing you need to pack.
-If you’re going to take advantage of this option be sure to bring a laundry bag and detergent.
+Booking a stay in one of these campgrounds will reduce the amount of clothing you need to pack.
+If you’re taking advantage of this option, be sure to bring a laundry bag and detergent.

-One of the advantages of traveling by RV, especially with a toy hauler, is that you can bring some of your toys with you.
-Don’t forget to bring along your own bikes (and locks), kayaks, ATVs, and games for indoor and outdoor use.
+One of the advantages of traveling by RV, especially with a toy hauler, is that you can bring your toys.
+Don’t forget to bring along your bikes (and locks), kayaks, ATVs, and games for indoor and outdoor use.

-You’ll also likely want to bring a few camp chairs, flashlights, and maybe even a portable fire pit for a few cozy camping drinks after sunset.
-But before you go overboard and try to bring along everything you own, consider how long you’ll be gone and how much available time you’ll have to use specific items, and how much storage space your RV offers.
+You’ll also want a few camp chairs, flashlights, and maybe even a portable fire pit for a few cozy camping drinks after sunset.
+But before you go overboard and bring everything you own, consider how long you’ll be gone, how much available time you’ll have to use specific items, and how much storage space your RV offers.

 Organize by Usage

-No one wants to arrive at the campground and have to immediately unpack everything.
-If you organize your camping items into groups, such as kitchen supplies, bathroom items, and outdoor items, it will be simpler to find things as you need them.
+Let’s face it, no one wants to arrive at the campground and immediately unpack everything when setting up camp.
+So organize your camping items into groups during the packing phase — such as kitchen supplies, bathroom items, and outdoor items.

 When you’re loading the RV, store the items close to where you’ll use them.
 For example, toiletries should be stored in the bathroom and sewer accessories should go in the compartment closest to your RV’s dump outlet.
-Store items you’ll use outdoors—such as campfire roasting sticks, extension cords, and lanterns—in a plastic bin in your basement storage or tow vehicle for quick and easy access when you’re ready for them.
+Store items you’ll use outdoors (campfire roasting sticks, extension cords, and lanterns) in your basement storage or tow vehicle for quick and easy access when you’re ready for them.

-When done correctly, packing for a camping trip doesn’t need to be stressful.
-Like anything else, a little planning ahead of time will pay off once you reach the campground.
+When done correctly, packing for your first camping trip doesn’t need to be stressful.
+Like anything else, a little planning ahead of time pays off once you reach the campground.